wp-plugins/zigweather/readme.txt

 == Changelog ==

+= 2.3.0 =
+* Confirmed compatibility with WordPress 4.1
 = 2.2.9 =
 * Updated instructions to get World Weather Online key (new URL) = 2.2.8 =